KOlofinmoyin/middle_letter/readme.md

 # MIDDLE-LETTER
-Get the Middle Letter(s)
+It gets the middle letter(s).

 ## Requirements
-The program runs in a REPL like irb or in a browser console.
+1. The program runs in a REPL like irb or in a browser console.
-It's fine to use Ruby or JavaScript.
+2. Written in Ruby.

-Your job is to return the middle letter of a word.
-If the word's length is odd, return the middle letter.
+3. It returns the middle letter of a word.
+  + when the word's length is odd, it returns the middle letter.

-If the word's length is even, return the middle 2 letters.
+  + when the word's length is even, it returns the middle 2 letters.

 ## Acceptance Criteria
 - get_middle("test") # => "es"